 - The world has ended, and civilization is gone.
 All that's left are survivalist compounds, roving bands of brutal raiders, chaos and despair, and a lone anti-hero with a cool car.

-- Done oddly in 1/0: It's the creator who decides to break all the rules when the apocalypse comes, removing the consistent physics and resurrecting all the characters who were Killed Off for Real so he can send them into our world before the comic ends.
+- Done oddly in One Over Zero: It's the creator who decides to break all the rules when the apocalypse comes, removing the consistent physics and resurrecting all the characters who were Killed Off For Real so he can send them into our world before the comic ends.

-- We see the aftermath of the apocalypse in 28 Days Later.
+- We see the aftermath of the apocalypse in Twenty Eight Days Later.
 Apparently, suicide was more common than not, as was an increase in church attendance.

 - Invoked by Bane in The Dark Knight Rises.
 He wants to show Batman how depraved his city can be, given the chance.
 Quite a few citizens step up to the plate.

 - After The Day in Alas Babylon, a not insignificant fraction of the town get dead drunk.
 A smaller fraction just gets dead.
 In the months that follow, the citizens of Fort Repose have to learn that "highwayman" wasn't always a romantic figure...

 - On The Beach- at the end, people were just taking stuff from stores.
 Also, hosting a lethal car race.